 On at least a quarterly basis, the Company's Chief Legal Officer provides a comprehensive risk report to the Audit Committee and the Board.
-While the Audit Committee has primary responsibility for overseeing financial risks and information system controls and security risks, the Board is charged with overseeing the Company's enterprise risks.
+While the Audit Committee has primary responsibility for overseeing financial risks and information system controls and security risks, the Board is charged with overseeing the Company's enterprise risks and ensuring that the Company's risk oversight processes appropriately align with existing disclosure controls and procedures.
 Accordingly, on an annual basis, the Board receives a report from the Company's Chief Legal Officer on the most significant risks that the Company is facing.
 This report is informed by and includes a discussion of the results of the Company's annual enterprise risk management survey and reports from various risk management roundtables with individual functional groups within the Company.
+This report allows the Board to adequately assess each risk and develop a strategy and appropriate timeframe to address these risks.
 The full Board also engages in periodic discussions about enterprise risk management with our Chief Legal Officer, Chief Executive Officer, Chief Financial Officer, Chief Information Officer and other Company officers as the Board may deem appropriate.

-In addition, each of our Board committees considers the risks within its area of responsibilities.
-For example, the Compensation Committee considers the risks that may be implicated by the Company's executive compensation programs, and the Corporate Governance and Nominating Committee also oversees the Company's environmental, social and governance policies and activities and any associated risks.
+The Board's ongoing oversight also occurs at the Board committee level on a more focused basis, whereby each committee considers the risks within its area of responsibilities and works to proactively mitigate these risks.
+The Compensation Committee considers the risks that may be implicated by the Company's executive compensation programs.
+For instance, and the Compensation Committee has sole authority to retain compensation consultants and other advisors to provide advice and support on compensation issues.
+The Corporate Governance and Nominating Committee considers the best governance structure and guidelines for the Company to minimize enterprise risks brought about by weak governance.
+The Corporate Governance and Nominating Committee also oversees the Company's environmental, social and governance policies and activities and any associated risks.
 The Board believes that its leadership structure supports the Board's effective oversight of the Company's enterprise risks.